 The world’s largest collection of full-length concerts and music documentaries streamed on-demand to just about any digital device.
 Access Qello through our e-books app above and go to “extras.”

-The Indiana Memory collection is an online collection of various pieces of Indiana history.
-The library now has 3 important collections housed in the database.
+Indiana Memory is a digital collection of various Indiana history.
+The library now has made several contributions to the collection.

 East Gibson High School Yearbooks

-Searchable yearbooks are available online for Barton, Francisco, and Oakland City High School.
-The library is still searching for any yearbooks not in our collection.
-If you have one that you would be willing to loan for scanning, please contact the library.
+Searchable yearbooks are online for Barton, Francisco, and Oakland City High School.
+The library is still searching for yearbooks not in our collection.
+If you have one that you would be willing to loan for scanning, please contact us.